 Clusters are supported by a number of donor initiatives and additionally there is a donor financed programme to facilitate technology transfer.
 The major cluster financier in the country is USAID with the 'Macedonia's Competitiveness Activity' (MCA).
-This project helped to develop five clusters (in tourism, textile, information technologies, wine, as well as lamb and cheese industries).
+This project helped to develop five clusters (in tourism, textile, information technologies, wine, as well as lamb and cheese industry).

-Five technology transfer centres were established and are operating with support of the TEMPUS Programme and the German Programme for Technical Cooperation (GTZ).
-There is an agreement between the Ss.
-Cyril and Methodius University, the 'Economic Chamber of Macedonia', the 'Management and Industrial Research Foundation' (MIR) and the 'Agency for Promotion of Entrepreneurship of the Republic of Macedonia' (APERM) to establish the European Information and Innovation Center.
-The Center should facilitate an access to the European Union's Competitiveness and Innovation Framework Programme (CIP).
+Five technology transfer centres were established and are operating with support of the TEMPUS Programme and Deutsche Gesellschaft für Technische Zusammenarbeit (GTZ).

+The European Information and Innovation Centre in Macedonia (EIICM) was officially opened on March 28, 2008 with the mission to facilitate an access to the European Union's Competitiveness and Innovation Framework Programme (CIP).